jhaskinsjr/nebula/README.md

-the source tree, the exit code, the log files generated by the execution, the configuration used by the simulation, the path within which the execution artifacts were deposited during the execution, the pipeline that executed, the simulator execution script (e.g., main.ussim), and the command line to invoke the simulation.
+the source tree, the exit code, the log files generated by the execution, the configuration used by the simulation, the path within which the execution artifacts were deposited during the execution, the pipeline that executed, the simulator execution script (e.g., init.ussim), and the command line to invoke the simulation.

 # Simulator Speed